in IEEE Spectrum

 During my years in Moscow,

-I worked as a contributing editor for the Astronomy and Cosmonautics series of Moscow Polytech Society and later as an aviation and space reporter for Nezavisimaya Gazeta, the first independent daily in Russia.
+I worked as a contributing editor for the Astronomy and Cosmonautics series of Moscow Polytech Society and later as an aviation and space reporter for Nezavisimaya Gazeta, one of the first independent dailies in Russia.
 I visited all leading Russian space centers including Baikonur Cosmodrome and interviewed